MABeeskow/PySILLS/README.md

 PySILLS allows the major, minor and trace element analysis of minerals and glasses.
 The calculations are based on the measured intensity signals and sensitivities of the ICP-MS instrument.

-### Top Features

-* use of multiple standard reference materials in one project file
-* use of multiple internal standards in one project file
-* consideration of isotope-specific standard reference materials
-* assemblage definition
-* file-specific quick analysis
-* intuitive, fast and flexible workflow
-* multiple check-up possibilities

 ### Short Step-by-Step Manual

 In addition to a more detailed manual, I would like to describe briefly here which steps are necessary for